eckebusch/check_hdsentinel/README.md

 > **_NOTE:_**  You should already have a working CheckMK instance with agents up and running :D

 ## Adding services to the monitoring
-After placing the script inside of the above mentioned folder, it will automatically executed and by the agent and provides one service per disk to the monitoring system.
+After placing the script inside of the above mentioned folder, it will automatically executed by the agent and provides one service per disk to the monitoring system.

 ## Notes
 - it's not final